Hiking Cinque Terre with Kids: What to Know

 The Deuter backpack carriers have a compartment to store a hydration bladder, which is a convenient way to carry larger amounts of water for the family.

-We use the AllTrails hiking app to help us find and stay on the proper hiking trail while traveling.
+At home and around the world, we use the AllTrails hiking app to help us find and stay on the right hiking trail.
 We like how easy it is to get the Cinque Terre hiking maps right on your phone and how your phone’s GPS will track your current location relative to your hiking trails.

 The Cinque Terre hiking maps and elevation charts shown below are from our AllTrails GPS data imported into Google Earth.

-Over the 5 days we spent in Cinque Terre with our kids we were able to hike all the trails which connected all the villages between Levano to Riomaggiore.
+Over the five days we spent hiking around Cinque Terre with our kids, we hiked the connecting routes we’d planned between Levanto and Riomaggiore, including the harder inland alternatives where the easier coastal sections were closed.
 We didn’t do the coastal hikes in one straight line or direction, but rather in the sequence which worked best for us.

-Each of these Cinque Terre hikes was a half-day event, which left the other half of the day to enjoy the other pleasures of the region.
+Each of these Cinque Terre hikes was a half-day event, which left the other half of the day to enjoy the beautiful villages of the region.

 Corniglia to Vernazza Hike via SVA